 This course will include: polynomials and exponents, factoring, rational expressions, roots and radicals, complex numbers, quadratic equations, systems of linear equations, functions, and logarithms.
-(Previously known as MTH 111) Prerequisite: MATH 1100 or equivalent mathematical skill level
+(Previously known as MTH 111) \Prerequisite: Appropriate math placement using multiple measures program; \Co-requisite: MATH 0904 if applicable

-MATH 1150 COLLEGE ALGEBRA (4)
+MATH 1150 COLLEGE ALGEBRA (3)

-This course will include: sets, real and complex numbers, absolute value, exponents and radicals, functions, graphing, solutions of linear, quadratic, rational equations and inequalities, systems of equations, exponential logarithmic and inverse functions, conic sections, sequences and series, and other pre-calculus topics.
-(Previously known as MTH 112) Prerequisite: MATH 1110 or equivalent mathematical skill level.
+This course is the study of relations, functions, and their graphs, equations and inequalities, polynomial and rational functions, exponential and logarithmic functions, systems of equations and inequalities.
+(Previously known as MTH 112) \Prerequisite: Appropriate math placement using multiple measures program or successful completion of MATH 1110 Intermediate Algebra.
 Credit will be given for only one: MATH 1150 or 1200